What can your group get involved with?

 First meeting of the Voice network primary schools

-Taken part in big meet ups during the year, where everyone had the chance to learn more from each other and take part in online activities and games
+Lots of Voice network members have taken part in big meet ups during the year, where everyone had the chance to learn more from each other and take part in online activities and games

 And lots more